-Dornier, Claude Honoré Desiré “Claudius”, born on 14-05-1884 in Kempten, was a German airplane builder and founder of Dornier GmbH.
+Dornier, Claude Honoré Desiré “Claudius”, born on 14-05-1884 in Kempten, the son of a French wine importer and his German wife.
+He became a German airplane builder and founder of Dornier GmbH.
 His legacy remains in the few aircraft named after him, including the Dornier Do 18 and the 12-engine Dornier Do X flying boat, for decades the world’s largest and most powerful airplane.
 Claude Dornier was born in Bavaria where he grew up and attended school, with science being his chief interest.
 Claude’s first job was with Nagel Engineering Works

 Death and burial ground of Dornier, Claude Honoré Desiré “Claudius”.

-Claude Dornier lived and worked till his death at the old age of 84, on 05-12-1964, in Friedrichshafen and is buried with his wife Anna, born Selinka, who died age 85 on 29-08-1984, on the Hauptfriedhof of Friedrichshafen, close to the grave of WWII Generalleutnant der Flieger, Commandeur Luftgruppe 17, in Vienna, Friedrich Arnauld de la Periére.
+, lived and worked till his death at the old age of 84, on 05-12-1964, in Friedrichshafen and is buried with his wife Anna, born Selinka, who died age 85 on 29-08-1984, on the Hauptfriedhof of Friedrichshafen, Ehrengräber Feld 12, close to the grave of WWII Generalleutnant der Flieger, Commandeur Luftgruppe 17, in Vienna, Friedrich Arnauld de la Periére.